-27. Sullivan, From Apostles to Bisbops, 223.
+27. Sullivan, Prom Apostles to Bishops, 223.

-28. Ibid.; cf. Francis Sullivan, sj, The Church We Believe In: One, Holy, Catholic, and Apostolic (New York: Paulist Press, 1988), 182-84.
-For other efforts to account for "apostolic succession," see Joseph Ratzinger, Pilgrim Fellowship of Faith: The Church as Communion, ed.
+28. Ibid.; cf. Francis Sullivan, sj.
+The Church We Believe In: One, Holy, Catholic, and Apostolic (New York: Paulist Press, 1988), 182-84.
+For other efforts to account for "apostolic succession," sec Joseph Ratzinger, Pilgrim Fellowship of Faith: The Church as Communion, ed. would seem, could inevitably be found, given this broad definition of "apostolic succession."